 The same Hiring Committee must interview all applicants for a given position, unless extenuating circumstances occur.

 An exception is made for FREC hiring whereas the Hiring Committee may consist of any member of FREC Committee.

+An exception is made for positions with more then 50 applicants whereas the hiring committee may consist of a rotating panel from a pool of pre-selected Hiring Committee members as described in Section B.4.1.
+In this case, the size of any Hiring Committee must remain the same throughout all interviews and not be less then 3 members.
+This section does not apply to any positions with a pre-determined panel as seen in Section B.4.2.

 Recruitment and Advertising